SankalpSTiwari/Recipize/README.md

 ## Installation and Usage
 1. Clone the repository from the provided link.
 2. Set up Android Studio and the Dart environment for mobile app development.
-3. Configure the necessary AWS services and obtain required access credentials.
+3. Configure the necessary AWS services and obtain the required access credentials.
 4. Run the app on an Android emulator or a physical device.

 For detailed installation and usage instructions, please refer to the project's documentation.